-Some ecosystem services, i.e. provision of genetic resources, are very important to a range of land uses but only appear to be of high priority as defined above for a few.
-Other services, like waste absorption and aesthetic values, appear to be at high priority points for most land uses.
-The local stakeholders and scientific experts placed overwhelming importance on only seven of the ten ecosystem services considered (life fulfillment, regulation of climate, biodiversity, maintenance and regeneration of habitat, maintenance of soil health, maintenance of healthy water bodies, water filtration and erosion control).
+Some ecosystem services, i.e. regulation of climate, are very important to a range of land uses but only appear to be of high priority as defined above for one or a few.
+Other services, like waste absorption and maintenance of soil health, appear to be at high priority points for most land uses.
+The jurors placed overwhelming importance on only seven of the ten ecosystem services considered (life fulfillment, biodiversity, maintenance and regeneration of habitat, maintenance of soil health, maintenance of healthy water bodies, water filtration and erosion control, and aesthetic values).
 The process demonstrated that decisions on natural resource management can be very different when information on a full range of ecosystem services is available.
 It also demonstrated to the researchers and the decision-makers the importance of identifying the right questions to be asking and having the right information available in an appropriate form as part of the decision process.